sudoprime/Switch-PokemonAutoBreeder/README.md

 - You are currently at the Nursery at the Bridge Field in Wild Area.

 - You have all six slots on your party filled with Pokémons, not eggs.
-The first Pokémon can be the one with Flame Body ability, and the switch will never switch out the Pokémon on the first slot.
+The first one can be a Pokémon with Flame Body ability, and the script will never switch out the Pokémon on the first slot.

 - On the options page, make sure you set text speed to fast, send to boxes to manual, and vertical camera control to regular.

-- On the menu, you should land the cursor on the Town Map icon.
+- On the menu, you should make sure that the cursor is on the Town Map icon.
 So when you press X button, it automatically lands on Town Map.
+The script will assume that by simply pressing X, and several A, it will fly to the Bridge Field in front of the Nursery NPC.

 ### Wait, what?